owasp-dep-scan/dep-scan/README.md

 depscan --src redmine@sha256:a5c5f8a64a0d9a436a0a6941bc3fb156be0c89996add834fe33b66ebeed2439e -o containertests/depscan-redmine.json -t docker
 ```

-You can also save container images using docker or podman save command and pass the archive to depscan for scanning.
+You can also save container images using the docker or podman save command and pass the archive to depscan for scanning.

 ```bash
 docker save -o /tmp/scanslim.tar shiftleft/scan-slim:latest